-Hatfield Peverel contains a range of services used by residents of the surrounding rural area.
+- 12.0.1 Hatfield Peverel contains a range of services used by residents of the surrounding rural area.
 The Parish looks to Witham as the main town for provision of higher-level services within the Braintree District.
 Hatfield Peverel's road connections give access to Chelmsford and Maldon which both provide an alternative range of higher-level services and employment opportunities.
-60% of respondents to the Business Survey stated their catchment area was a 10 mile radius.

-The local economy shares challenges with the rest of the District including an inadequate road infrastructure, parking and lack of super fast broadband.
-Comments made at engagement events expressed a desire for more employment in the Parish to include the younger generation and part time opportunities.

-Economic activity in the Parish consists of local businesses offering a range of services including vehicle repairs and servicing, leisure, IT development, retailing, environmental control activity, estate agency, dry cleaning, hairdressing and restaurants.
-Other businesses, mainly trades services operating as sole traders and those offering commercial, administrative and financial services, work from residential properties within the Parish.
-Retail activity is centred on the two main streets with units rarely becoming available and being filled quickly once vacant.
+60% of respondents to the Business Survey stated their catchment area was a 10 mile radius. - 12.0.2 The local economy shares challenges with the rest of the District including an inadequate road infrastructure, parking and lack of super fast broadband(5).
+Comments made at engagement events expressed a desire for more employment in the Parish to include the younger generation and part time opportunities. - 12.0.3 Economic activity in the Parish consists of local businesses offering a range of services including vehicle repairs and servicing, leisure, IT development, retailing, environmental control activity, estate agency, dry cleaning, hairdressing and restaurants.
+Other businesses, mainly trades services operating as sole traders and those offering commercial.